 •The analyst managing the survey should be proficient in conjoint analysis, including defining attributes and levels properly, correctly phrasing the questionnaire text and response scales, interpreting the part-worth utilities, and running simulations.
 It is not necessary to be a statistician to use our software effectively, but knowledge of basic statistics for market research is highly recommended.

-•The questionnaire is first composed locally on a PC running under Windows 7 or later.
+•The questionnaire is first composed locally on a PC running under Windows.
 The individual inputting/formatting the survey should have working knowledge of standard Windows applications such as word processing, Web browsers and/or spreadsheets.
 Though it is not necessary, some knowledge of HTML is valuable.

 Steps in Conducting an ACBC Study